 Watch the video to see how Humber's third year FMTV students showcased their final Independent Projects and commercials at the Bloor Hot Docs Cinema for friends, family and industry personnel.

 16-year-old Nadzija is forced to the limits of her humanity in order to survive the Bosnian War.
 She is accompanied by Vesna, a widowed mother of an infant boy, as they attempt to reach a refugee camp together.
 The consequences of their actions continue to haunt them decades later.

 Bosniak is a short film written, directed and produced by Film and Television Production (FMTV) Diploma program graduate Kejd Kuqo.
 Since the film's completion, it has been generating buzz on the festival circuit worldwide.
 Below is a list of past and upcoming festivals that have or will be screening the film.

 Below is a list of all the festivals and awards Bosniak has had the pleasure of screening at.

 Take action with a fast-paced career in the growing film and television production industry.

 Our program has prepared thousands of graduates for a range of permanent and freelance positions in television, feature film production and post-production.
 These positions include writing, directing, producing, camera operations, lighting, sound recording, and picture and sound editing.
 Additionally, graduates work in casting, location scouting, marketing and distribution.
 According to Ontario Creates, Ontario's film and TV industry supported more than 32,800 jobs in 2017 and contributed $1.6 billion to Ontario's economy.

-Humber works with our industry partners to use their expertise in designing the program, ensuring you earn a credential that industry respects and opens doors for you.
+Humber works with our industry partners to use their expertise in designing the program, ensuring you earn a credential that opens doors for you and industry respects.